neuhausi/canvasXpress/cran-comments.md

 ## Comments from Maintainer

-Resubmission:

-* markdown for the news failed due to missing line return on windows

-Original:

 * Updated JS underlying library
-* Added ggplot functionality for conversions and additional parameters
+* Updated ggplot functionality for conversions to canvasXpress

 ---